Consult French government recommendations to learn more about travel and health measures in place.

 Travelling to French overseas territories and departments

-For air travel to the French overseas territories, a PCR test within 72 hours or an antigen test within 48 hours prior to boarding remains an obligation for passengers coming from France or other green or orange countries .
-Travellers from a red country must provide a PCR or antigen test less than 48 hours old.
+For air travel to the French overseas territories, a negative PCR test result from within 72 hours or antigen test result from within 48 hours prior to boarding remains an obligation for passengers coming from France or other green or amber countries .
+Travellers from a red country must provide a negative PCR or antigen test result less than 48 hours old.

-Domestic flights within the overseas territories: In view of the local health situation, the prefect may impose compelling reasons for departure from and arrival in the territories.
-Proofs are then checked by the airlines or the Border Police.
+For domestic flights between the French overseas territories: in view of the local epidemiological situation, the prefect may impose compelling reasons for departure from and arrival in the territories.
+The supporting documents are then checked by the airlines or the Border Police.